Sesame Noodles

 I love the cold sesame noodles at China Palace in Pittsburgh.
 This isn’t quite the same, but it’s rich and salty and complex all the same.
+Serve it with julienned raw veggies and crispy tofu.
 Based on a recipe from Madhur Jeffrey’s World of the East.

 Bring a large pot of water to boil, about 4 quarts of water.
 Meanwhile, prepare the broccoli and sauce.
 Chop